Dolly Gurinyi Batcho: Involvement in Land Rights

 In this instance they were specifically fighting for their ownership of Kulaluk, a stretch of coastline land near Darwin, to be acknowledged.

 A group, including Batcho, waited outside Government House (Darwin) for 24-hours but did not receive the opportunity to present the petition to the princess and, tired of waiting, they attempted to break through the police barricade.
 The petition, which was three metres long, was torn in the process, so they patched it up and sticky taped it back together and posted it to Buckingham Palace with a letter.
 The petition was not seen by the Queen and was returned to Australia via the Governor General; it is now part of the collection of the National Archives of Australia.

 Batcho also provided evidence to the Land Rights Commission in 1973, shortly before her death, in support of the Larrakia people's ultimately successful land rights claim.
 Her testimony involved visiting her ancestor's lands at the site of the Larrakeyah Barracks where she had grown up before it was built in 1932.

 Legacy

 Batcho is one of more than 4,400 names list on the Australian War Memorial's Second World War Indigenous Service List.
 She was also featured in the digital exhibition, Facing Two Fronts: The Fight for Respect, by the National Archives of Australia.

-She was highly respected in her community, described by her family members as a ‘wiry’ and ‘cheeky’ woman and was loved by all who knew her.
+She was respected in her community, described by her family members as a ‘wiry’ and ‘cheeky’ woman.